mmcollado/cis106/finalproject/deliverable3-subject-to-changes/deliverable3.md

             Texting/Instant messaging
             Programing
-            Educational Applications (dictionaries and that kind of stuff) How to get help with your Ubuntu machine Sources
+            Educational Applications (dictionaries and that kind of stuff)
+* How to get help with your Endeavour os machine: For get help with endeavour os I normally use telegram channel or also read the wiki of arch since is arch base is the same commands and interface.
+        Sources